CSCfi/csc-user-guide/docs/data/sensitive-data/sd-apply.md

 Once your analysis is completed, you can export the results from the computing environment.
 After that, the data access will be revoked.
 To get access to the same dataset, you need to start a new application process.

 ## Data approval for Data Access Committee (DAC)
-The Data Access Committee (DAC) is responsible for processing the data access applications and managing access rights to different datasets.
+The Data Access Committee (DAC) is responsible for processing data access applications and managing access rights to different datasets.
 In practice, the DAC can approve or reject applications and revoke access rights in case of misuse.

 The Data Access Committee has been established during the data submission process and all the communication between the DAC and the data applicant is managed using SD Apply.
 Each DAC is linked to a specific dataset present in the SD Apply catalogue.
 DAC members can process data access applications separately, thus only one DAC member needs to approve or reject the application.
 The SD Apply user interface guides you during the data access revision process.